We outline what business owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

 The property must have been owned for at least two years prior to the transfer to qualify for relief.

-- Take specialist advice if your business involves the provision of land (for instance, furnished holiday lets or livery businesses).
+- Take specialist advice if your business involves the provision of land (for instance, FHLs or livery businesses).
 The level of services provided is usually key to the availability of relief, but as recent case law has shown this is a complex area.

 - Ensure that BPR is not inadvertently lost by leaving assets eligible for the relief to an exempt person, such as a spouse or civil partner.